Which are your favourite brogues? Do you know what the difference between them is? Let’s have a look together and learn how to wear them.

 Match a pair of brown Oxford shoes with a blue windowpane suit to look supremely stylish!

 - Derby shoes

 The Derby shoes are less formal than brogues.
-However, they account for a good item to use when we want to create our smart casual look.
+However, they account for an excellent item to use when creating our smart casual look.
 Indeed, they will give us that perfect elegant touch to our style but being too formal.